 The following tables present summary consolidated financial and other financial data for our business.
-The summary consolidated statement of operations data presented below for the years ended December 31, 2014, 2015 and 2016 and the summary consolidated balance sheet data as of December 31, 2016 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-Our historical results are not necessarily indicative of the results to be expected in the future.
+The summary consolidated statement of operations data presented below for the years ended December 31, 2014, 2015 and 2016 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+The summary consolidated statement of operations data for the nine months ended September 30, 2016 and 2017 and the summary consolidated balance sheet data as of September 30, 2017 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus and have been prepared on a basis consistent with our audited consolidated financial statements.
+In the opinion of management, the unaudited data reflect all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the financial information in those statements.
+Our historical results are not necessarily indicative of the results to be expected in the future, and the results for any interim period are not necessarily indicative of results to be expected in any full year.
 You should read this summary consolidated financial data in conjunction with the section of this prospectus titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes included elsewhere in this prospectus.